alice-biometrics/lume/README.md

   -h, --help              show this help message and exit -v, --version           show lume version number.
   -all, --all-commands    run all commands
+  -check CHECK, --check   CHECK
-  -clean, --clean         clean
+                          check if lume command is available or not -clean, --clean         clean
   -build, --build         build
   -test, --test           test